tommyettinger/textratypist/README.md

 - `small caps`, which can be used with the style names `SMALLCAPS` or `SMALL CAPS`.
   - The small caps mode can also be used with `[%^]`.
 It cannot be used with the `[%?small caps]` syntax; it needs a caret.

-The small caps mode can be used with any of the other modes except for jostle.
+The small caps mode can be used with any of the other modes except for jostle, by changing `%?` to `%^`.
 Other than that, no two modes can be active at the same time, and no modes can be used at the same time as scaling.

 ## But wait, there's fonts!